 For information on headcount dates and the dates that forms will be open, please see the document below:

-Registered providers can make their monthly headcount claims by logging into the provider portal and completing their headcount claims.
+Registered providers can make their headcount claims by logging into the provider portal and completing them.

 If you have any enquiries regarding the provider portal and the headcount claims, please view the frequently asked questions document below: